Skip to content

 Manual handler

-To add the handler explicitly when invoking a graph — for example, during testing or when not using the instrumentor:
+You can also add the handler explicitly when invoking a graph (for example, for testing or when not using the instrumentor):

 from llm_tracekit.langgraph.callback import LangGraphCallbackHandler